Information for referrers

 See print friendly copy of page

-Queensland has a Drug and Alcohol Court that responds to offenders with serious drug and alcohol issues linked to their offending.
+The Queensland Drug and Alcohol Court (QDAC) responds to offenders with serious drug and alcohol issues linked to their offending.

 The magistrate must be satisfied that a defendant may be eligible to be sentenced to a Drug and Alcohol Treatment Order under Part 8A Penalties and Sentences Act 1992.